MiCode/Xiaomi_Kernel_OpenSource/Documentation/admin-guide/ramoops.rst

 ``pgprot_noncached``, which only works on some platforms.
 This is because pstore depends on atomic operations.
 At least on ARM, pgprot_noncached causes the memory to be mapped strongly ordered, and atomic operations on strongly ordered memory are implementation defined, and won't work on many ARMs such as omaps.
+Setting ``mem_type=2`` attempts to treat the memory region as normal memory, which enables full cache on it.
+This can improve the performance.

 The memory area is divided into ``record_size`` chunks (also rounded down to power of two) and each oops/panic writes a ``record_size`` chunk of